celestiaorg/CIPs/cips/cip-shwap_protocol.md

 ## Abstract

 This document describes a high level overview of the Shwap p2p protocol.
 Shwap provides scalable and extensible framework for exchanging and swapping of shared data for Celestia's Data Availability network and beyond.
+Shwap is a portmanteau of share and swap.

 ## Motivation